gher-uliege/DIVAnd.py/docs/python3.md

 source activate mytest
 ```

-The command `which python3` should return somthing like `/home/abarth/opt/miniconda2/envs/mytest/bin/python3`.
+The command `which python3` should return something like `/home/abarth/opt/miniconda2/envs/mytest/bin/python3`.

 * Install the dependencies